Erik Jacobsen: Other artists

-Jacobsen expanded his search for talent to California and worked there with the first of the newly emerging San Francisco rock bands, the Charlatans.
+Jacobsen expanded his search for talent to California and worked there with the first of the newly emerging San Francisco rock bands, The Charlatans.
 While having little recording success, the band served as a launching pad for the songwriter and singer Dan Hicks, composer of the iconic song "I Scare Myself," among many others.

 In 1966, Jacobsen recorded the group Sopwith Camel.
 Their song "Hello Hello" was the first pop hit to come out of San Francisco's psychedelic era.
 He went on to produce their 1973 cult classic, The Miraculous Hump Returns from the Moon.

 In 1968, he began working with Norman Greenbaum.
-They made three albums together, and Jacobsen produced Greenbaum's "Spirit in the Sky", which became a number one worldwide hit and went on to be one of the most licensed recordings of all time, appearing in over 40 films and many TV shows and commercials.
+They made three albums together, and Jacobsen produced Greenbaum's "Spirit in the Sky", which became a number one worldwide hit and went on to be one of the most licensed recordings of all time, appearing in many TV shows, films, and commercials.

 In 1969, Jacobsen produced and published the song "Mill Valley", a number one Adult Contemporary hit for Rita Abrams, a kindergarten school teacher, singing with the Strawberry Point School Third Grade Class.
 They were featured on the cover of Life magazine and were guests on The Smothers Brothers TV show.
 A young Francis Ford Coppola made a video for the song.

 In 1975, Jacobsen began working with singer/songwriter Brian Elliot.
 One album was released by Warner Brothers Records.
 In 1986 the Elliot/Jacobsen Publishing Company had Elliot's song "Papa Don't Preach" covered by Madonna.
 Her record went on to become an international number one hit, selling over one hundred million copies.
-Elliot and Jacobsen have continued to work together, releasing the album Full Mental Nudity in 2014.

-In 1980-1984, he produced two albums with the San Francisco ska- and reggae-oriented band Tazmanian Devils on Warner Brothers Records.
+In 1980–1984, he produced two albums with the San Francisco ska- and reggae-oriented band Tazmanian Devils on Warner Brothers Records.

 In 1981, he teamed up with Chris Isaak as Isaak's producer, publisher, and manager.
-They worked and toured together through 1998, making seven albums, including the double platinum album Heart Shaped World.
-The breakthrough single, "Wicked Game", was made into a music video, which has been voted one of MTV’s sexiest videos of all time.
-Isaak’s music has also been featured in numerous movies, TV shows, and advertisements.
+They worked together through 1998, making seven albums, including the double platinum album Heart Shaped World.
+The breakthrough single, "Wicked Game", was made into a music video, which has been voted one of MTV's sexiest videos of all time.
+Isaak's music has also been featured in numerous movies, TV shows, and advertisements.

+As a videographer, his work on All About Erik and Erik's Travels have been recognized and awarded laurels by numerous film festivals worldwide.